scalablecss/scalablecss/README.md

 ScalableCSS
 ====================

-ScalableCSS is CSS framework based on LESS CSS preprocessor (http://lesscss.org).
+ScalableCSS is a CSS framework based on LESS CSS preprocessor (http://lesscss.org).
 It's main purpose is to let you manage and extend website's stylesheets easily.

 It comes with integrated customized version of Semantic Grid System (http://semantic.gs) by default, however you can use any Grid System you like instead if you need any at all.